 The Packing Party is a method of decluttering that was created by The Minimalists, Joshua Fields Millburn, and Ryan Nicodemus.

 What is the Packing Party Decluttering Method?

 Unlike the Minimalism Game or the KonMari Method, the Packing Party Method was created to help speed up the process of drastically paring down one’s possessions.
 As the name suggests, the method is meant to emulate packing for a move.

 After, unpack the things that you need or that you miss having in your life.
 Overall, this process should take 3-4 weeks.
 Items could include everyday staples like plates and cups to items that spark joy such as a DSLR camera, a journal, makeup, etc.

 After 3-4 weeks, it should be apparent that many of the items in the boxes will not be missed.
 Therefore, signifying something more important.
 More specifically, it highlights that those unpacked items do not add any real value or happiness to the owners’ lives.

 A packing party is an awesome option for anyone looking to make a drastic lifestyle change.
 Moreover, this decluttering style will be useful for anyone looking to live a simpler, more minimalistic lifestyle may find this method useful.
 For anyone moving, the Packing Party method is a natural way to approach decluttering.

 The point of a Packing Party is to drastically cut down on worldly possessions.
-However, the goal shouldn’t be to declutter and repurchase tons of new items afterwards.
+However, the goal shouldn’t be to declutter and repurchase tons of new items afterward.